Get Started with Kestra: Launch Locally with Docker and Run Your First Workflow

 Step 2: Open the Kestra UI

 Open http://localhost:8080 in your browser.
 You will see the Kestra UI when the container is running.
-From here, create your user and take the product tour to begin building your first flow.
+From here, create your user, create a flow with the AI Copilot, and complete the deep-dive tutorial to begin building your first flows.

 Next steps